ernestl123/GitHub-Pages/README.md

 💻 I'm passionate about software engineering and machine learning!
 One of my proudest projects is a SMS Discord bot called [MafiaBot](https://top.gg/bot/511786918783090688) that hosts mafia games in text channels!

-🍩 On my free time, I love to practice martial arts🥋, play music🎻, and play games🎲 with friends !
+🍩 On my free time, I love to practice martial arts🥋, play music🎻, cook🧑‍🍳, and play games🎲 with friends !

 ---